chrisli-03/OpenTable/technical questions.md

 One problem I had with the API is it doesn't take properties like restaurant name, so when filtering by restaurant name it's impossible to know for example how many restaurants have name starts with the letter 'A'.
 Because of this it's hard to use pagination for traversing list of restaurant, which is why I did a pull down to refresh.
 This type of filter should happen during select from db.
+Also I want to add a sort by parameter to sort the list by something like price.
 ##### Please describe yourself using JSON.
 ```json
 {